On this page:

 An adjustment to the department G-Year can be made for the years in which a GSAS student is participating in the MD/PhD or JD/PhD Coordinated Program.

-Beginning a PhD program from a GSAS master’s program
+Beginning a doctor of philosophy program from a GSAS master’s program

 An adjustment to the department G-Year can be made in consultation with the Office of Student Affairs for students who suffer disruptions to their academic progress due to circumstances beyond their control.
 Documentation may be requested.